It is the fastest three hours in media, and the proof of that is that we've only got one left to go here on Friday.

 The Reverend Dr. Ken Hutcherson in Seattle used to play the NFL for the Seattle Seahawks, Dallas Cowboys, San Diego Chargers.

-I don't this probably happened when he played at Alabama or in Alabama.
+This probably happened when he played at Alabama or in Alabama.

-But he said that a female tried out for the team, and she wanted to be a holder on extra points and field goals.
+But he said that a female tried out for the team and she wanted to be a holder on extra points and field goals.

-And he told me he has never seen more roughing the holder penalties and longer pile-ups and pile ons.
+And he told me he has never seen more roughing the holder penalties and longer pileups and pileons.

-She wanted to be a holder.
+In fact, his exact words, she wanted to be a holder.

 She almost got killed.